About Beaver County

 Property & Public Records

-The Beaver County Clerk's office, located at 111 West 2nd Street, Beaver, OK 73932, serves as the official custodian of land and property records for the county.
-The office can be reached at (580) 625-3151 for inquiries about recorded documents.
-The County Clerk maintains and records deeds, mortgages, liens, judgments, easements, rights-of-way, oil and gas leases, and plat maps dating back to the county's establishment in 1890.
+Beaver County Clerk's office, located at 111 West 2nd Street, Beaver, OK 73932, is the official custodian of land and property records for Beaver County.
+The office can be contacted through the office’s website. inquiries about recorded documents.
+Beaver County Clerk maintains and records deeds, mortgages, liens, judgments, easements, rights-of-way, oil and gas leases, and plat maps dating back to Beaver County's establishment in 1890.
 These records are public under Oklahoma's Open Records Act and can be searched in person during regular business hours.

 - The Clerk's staff can assist with title searches and document retrieval for a per-page copying fee, typically $1.00 per page for standard copies and additional fees for certified copies.